Robotmk/robotmk.org/content/blog/getting-started/index.en.md

 ### Download the RCC binary

-TODO: Schritt einfügen
 **Important:** The Checkmk agent, which we will install soon, will include the RCC binary.
 You can therefore skip this step here if you want to integrate the robot into Checkmk immediately (i.e. without prior testing).
-In this case, continue with step TODO.
+In this case, continue with the next step.

 For a prior test or to set up a development host, you will need to obtain the RCC binary yourself.
 Download it [here](https://downloads.robocorp.com/rcc/releases/index.html) ([v17.18](https://downloads.robocorp.com/rcc/releases/v17.18.0/windows64/rcc.exe)) and save it to a location of your choice.
 I have got into the habit of creating a `bin` directory in the user profile: `c:\Users\simonmeggle\bin\rcc.exe`